codecode-beep/taskBoard/README.md

 2. Create a board (columns are created automatically).
 3. Add tasks, optionally labels (`+ Label`), invite teammates (**Invite**).
 4. Open **Analytics** or **Export JSON** from the board header as needed.

-## License

-MIT (or your choice—this sample repo ships without a formal license file unless you add one).